zomia-bootcamp/react-jsx/README.md

 ### Exercises

-  Follow the instructions in [blog.js](./exercises/blog.js)
+  Follow the instructions in [blog.js](./src/components/blog.js)

 ## Variable Attributes in a Component

-Component variable attributes are like containers inside a component that can hold different types of information.
+Variable attributes in react, are like containers inside a component that can hold different types of information.
 Imagine a box with different labels on it, where you can store and retrieve things.

 In React, these attributes allow you to store and manage data within a component.
 For example, you can have a variable inside a component to hold a number, a piece of text, or even a list of items.